apsislabs/apsisio/_drafts/bash_completion.md

    * "compgen" for the function that we use to match input with the search term.
    * "complete" for the function used to tell bash to use programmable completion for a given command.

+Update: After completing my first draft of this post, Niall pointed me to the far more readable and digestible [TLDP](http://www.tldp.org/LDP/abs/html/tabexpansion.html).

 ## In Closing

 Bash Programmable Autocompletion is powerful, but intimidating at first.
 Hopefully this post helps you get started.